CodeMissy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4) touch hello => creates an empty file called hello.

-5) chmod x hello => adds execute permission to the owner of file hello.
+5) -rwxr--r-- => adds execute permission to the owner of file hello.